THE WOODSTOCK DOG CLUB, INC.

 Amendments to the Constitution and bylaws may be proposed to the Board of Directors or by written petition addressed to the Secretary signed by 20% of the membership in good standing.
 Amendments proposed by such petition shall be promptly considered by the Board of' Directors and must be submitted to the members with recommendations of the Board to the Secretary for a vote within three months of the date when the petition was received by the Secretary.

-The Constitution and bylaws may be amended by a 2/3 vote of the members present and voting at any regular or special meeting called for the purpose, provided the proposed amendments have been included in the notice of the meeting and mailed to each member at least two weeks prior to the date of the meeting.
+The Constitution and bylaws may be amended by a 2/3 secret vote of the members in good standing present and voting at any regular or special meeting called for the purpose, provided the proposed amendments have been included in the notice of the meeting and mailed or emailed to each member at least two weeks prior to the date of the meeting.

 No amendment to the constitution and bylaws that is adopted by the Club shall become effective until it has been approved by the Board of Directors of the American Kennel Club.